thanos-do/twitter-clone/README.md

 # Τwitter clone website

-Attempt fo a twitter clone page
+Trying to make a simple clone for our lovely social platform Twitter

-README TBD
+Static Website with basic HTML,CSS,JS markup!